daviduhden/i2pd-browser/README.md

 How to use it
 -----
-1. Build pre-configured Firefox using script `./build` from `build` folder
+1. Build the pre-configured Firefox using the `./build` script from the `build` folder
 2. Run I2Pd by executing `./i2pd` from `i2pd` folder
 3. Run Firefox by executing `./start-i2pd-browser.desktop`